xjmusic/xjmusic/README.md

 psql --host=127.0.0.1 --port=5432 --user=${PGUSERNAME} xj_dev
 ```

-Note, when importing a SQL dump into a Cloud SQL instance (e.g. [delete-and-insert-all-records.sql](.backup/delete-and-insert-all-records.sql)) be sure to use the proper user (there's an advanced user dropdown)
+Note, when importing a SQL dump into a Cloud SQL instance be sure to use the proper user (there's an advanced user dropdown)

 ## Art